-If you attended my session at VSTE 2018, thank you and I hope the time you spent was valuable.
-Below are the resources I used and links to other materials to help you continue your learning about Google Tour Creator and other virtual reality tools you and your can use to do it yourself.
+If you attended one of my sessions with any variation of this title, thank you and I hope the time you spent was valuable.
+Below are the resources I used and links to other materials to help you continue your learning about Google Tour Creator, Street View, and other virtual reality tools you and your students can use to do it yourself.

 Either way, please feel free to contact me with questions, comments, suggestions for improving the materials, and/or examples of how you are using virtual reality with your students.

 Many people associate VR with expensive systems, elaborate software, and futuristic headsets.
 But according to Wikipedia, VR is any “interactive computer-generated experience taking place within a simulated environment”.

 So in this session, we will be looking at something much simpler.
 VR that is inexpensive, easy to use, with experiences that you and your students can create in the classroom.
 With or without goggles

 Google Street View

 Street View is part of Google’s efforts to map the world by recording 360° images in locations both on and off of real streets.
 The image below is an example of Street View.
 Click (or tap on a mobile device) and drag in the picture to look around the location, including straight up and straight down.